culturing/poems/Poems/The Choir.md

 Who would dare to ope
 Pandora's vessel once again?
 What's left?
-All can see that Zeus has scorned
+All can see that Zeus has spurned
 Those Foresight has adorned.

 ---